Magisk-Modules-Repo/GoogleDialerFramework/README.md

 # Google Dialer Framework
-Google Dialer Framework Magisk Module targeting
+Google Dialer Framework Magisk Module.
 This module __should__ work on almost any version of Android.

 This Magisk module installs the Google Dialer Framework.